Jacqueline Tong

-Jacqueline Tong (born 21 May 1951) is an English actress.
+Jacqueline Tong (born 21 February 1950) is an English actress.
 She is best known for playing Daisy Peel in the television series Upstairs, Downstairs (1973–1975), for which she was nominated for a Primetime Emmy Award for Outstanding Continuing Performance by a Supporting Actress in a Drama Series in 1977.

 Early life

-Tong was born in Bristol in 1951, and attended Rose Bruford College.
-She started her television career in the 1970s, and one of her first roles was in an episode of Thriller.
+Tong was born in Bristol in 1950, and attended Rose Bruford College.
+She started her television career in the 1970s, and one of her early roles was in an episode of Thriller.

 Career

 In 1973, she joined the cast of Upstairs, Downstairs as the new housemaid Daisy Peel (later Barnes).
-She played this role for 32 episodes until the programme's end in 1975.
-After Upstairs, Downstairs finished she went back to theatre and played at Coventry rep. She also had roles on television in Hard Times, Spearhead, Thriller (1 episode, 1974), and, alongside Lesley-Anne Down who had appeared with her in Upstairs, Downstairs, in The One and Only Phyllis Dixey.
+She played this role for 32 episodes until the programme ended in 1975.
+After Upstairs, Downstairs, she went back to theatre and played at Coventry rep. She also had roles on television in Hard Times, Spearhead, Thriller (1 episode, 1974), and, alongside Lesley-Anne Down who had appeared with her in Upstairs, Downstairs, in The One and Only Phyllis Dixey.
 From February to April 1982, Tong made several appearances in Coronation Street as Jackie Moffat, a neighbour of Gail Tilsley.
 During the 1980s and 1990s, she appeared in Growing Rich, Middlemarch and David Copperfield.

 Tong has also appeared in three films, How to Get Ahead in Advertising (1989), Princess Caraboo (1994) and Angel (2007), and has done extensive radio work.
 Tong's stage credits include The Winter's Tale, What I Did in the Holidays and Albertine in Five Times.
-However, like most actors, Tong has also suffered from lengthy periods of unemployment.